 Financial Institutions Management

 This course provides an insight into measuring and managing risk exposures of firms operating in the financial services industry.
-It examines issues in financial risk management primarily from the perspective of depository institutions.
-Introducing analytical tools of measuring interest rate risk, credit risk, foreign exchange risk, liquidity risk, the course offers students with a thorough understanding of methods of managing these risks and demonstrates how to use both internal and market-based hedging strategies.
+Introducing analytical tools of measuring interest rate risk, credit risk, and liquidity risk.

 1. Explain the structure and regulation of the financial services industry.

 2. Demonstrate knowledge of a broad spectrum of financial products and competence in measuring risk exposures of financial institutions.

 3. Demonstrate critical thinking, analytical and problem solving skills in the context of methods of measuring and managing risks faced by financial intermediaries.

 4. Identify the off-balance-sheet activities of financial institutions.